Progress in developing a hybrid deep learning algorithm for identifying and locating primary vertices: Kernel Density Estimators

 Equation~(\ref{eqn:kernel}) is computed from the location, direction, and covariance matrix of input tracks.
 This information can be provided by a standalone toy Monte Carlo proto-tracking~\cite{Fang:2019wsd} or from a proposed LHCb Run\,3 production Velo tracking~\cite{Hennequin:2019itm}.
 While the former uses a heuristic Gaussian width to estimate the IP$(x,y)$ uncertainty, the latter uses the measured covariance matrix of the track state closest to beamline to compute the IP$(x,y)$ covariance.
 To reduce the computational load, the KDE contributions are only calculated in regions near points where two tracks pass within $ 100 \, \mu$m of each other.
 This is completely safe in terms of finding true PV positions, but leads to discontinuities in KDE values as a function of $ z $.

-Our first attempt to design an algorithm to predict KDEs from track parameters performed poorly.
-It was designed to treat each track's contribution to the KDE separately, and we guessed that the explicit requirement that a track contribute to the KDE only when near another track was part of the problem.
-To mitigate this, we created a new KDE (denoted {\tt KDE-A}) based on each track's position of closest approach ({\tt poca}) to the beamline and the error ellipsoid defined by
+A first attempt to design an algorithm to predict KDE distributions from track parameters led to relatively poor performances.
+It was designed to treat each track's contribution to the KDE separately.
+Adding the explicit requirement that a track contribute to the KDE only when near another track allowed to increase the algorithm performances.
+More specifically, the original KDE was replaced by a new one, {\tt KDE-A}, based on each track's position of closest approach ({\tt poca}) to the beamline and the error ellipsoid defined by

 where $ \Delta x = x - x_{\rm poca} $, etc. At any point in space, a Gaussian probability associated with this track's {\tt poca}-ellipsoid is calculated as